Travelling to the venue

 Transport links between London Luton Airport and central London.

-London Transport have a 'Stationlink' bus service which runs between the major London rail stations; in addition all the stations are part of the Underground train network.
+London Transport have a 'Stationlink' bus service which runs between the major London British Rail stations; in addition all the stations are part of the Underground train network.
 It is reasonably easy to travel from one station to another.

 On the trains, there are many levels of service, from Economy Class to First Class travel, restaurant facilities and Sleeper carriages (which allows you to have a bed to rest in during your journey).